Billy Butcher: Season 4 (2024)

+Later on while searching for a virus that could kill Supes, Butcher finds a rabbit under V24, which dies from tendrils coming of its stomach, hinting at his powers.
+They find the scientist responsible, Sameer, and Butcher captures and amputates him to strengthen the virus enough to be able to kill Homelander.
+He learns however that doing so would cause a Supe genocide, including Ryan, Annie, and Kimiko as victims.
+Kessler attempts to persuade to do so, in which it is revealed to be another hallucination reflecting his dark side; while on a mission, Butcher abandoned the real Kessler to die, and his hallucination being Ezekiel's murderer.
+After being reintegrated as the boss, he reveals his plan to The Boys, without wanting the genocide.
+Butcher then learns of an assassination attempt on Singer.
+Later that day, he falls comatose from his illness and is hospitalized.

+Visited by Mallory and Ryan, Butcher attempts to persuade Ryan to run away from Homelander, which ends poorly; upon seeing Mallory accidentally killed, he gives in to his darker side and allows Kessler to give him his powers.
+He then uses his tendrils to kill Neuman before betraying The Boys by stealing the virus.
+As he drives into the night, Butcher gives Kessler a quick smile as he is still working with him, going on his way to implement his plan of supe genocide.

+Gen V (2023)

+Billy Butcher appears at the end of the first season of Gen V in a mid-credit scene.
+He is seen moving through the ruins of the "Woods" during his investigation of it.

 Death Battle!
 (2020)

 In the 2020 Amazon Prime Video-sponsored The Boys promotional episodes of Death Battle!, Butcher (voiced by Kay Eluvian) participates in the Seven's battle royale, initially winning via making use of a laser baby, before being summarily crushed by Homelander.

 Diabolical (2022–present)

 In The Boys Presents: Diabolical episode "I'm Your Pusher", set in the same continuity as The Boys comic book series, Butcher (voiced by Jason Isaacs) confronts OD, a drug dealer who deals directly to Vought supes, and blackmails him into giving tainting the Great Wide Wonder's drugs, causing him to crash into Ironcast during a promotional campaign, killing them both.
 Laughing in the aftermath, Butcher tells OD about the pair's crimes, before walking away with Wee Hughie.
+He tells Hughie that he plans to make him OD's handler and ask if he even enjoyed what happened.
+All Hughie can state was "define enjoy".

 Short films

 Butcher (2020)

 The short film Butcher, set between the first and second seasons, follows Butcher on the run after being framed for Stillwell's murder.
 After seeking help from his old friend Jock, Butcher beats him to death after Jock calls the police on him.